MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/nf-eventdetectoroemadapter-ieventdetectoroemadapter-getcapabilitiesforlanguage.md

 ## -parameters

-### -param LangId
+### -param LangId - *In*
-*In*

-Language ID for this displayspeech language - language changes should be viewed as re-initialization.
+Language ID for this displayspeech language for example, 0x0409 is used for English (United States).
+Language changes should be viewed as re-initialization.

-### -param EventIds
+### -param EventIds -*Out*
-*Out*

-Pointer to an array of DETECTIONEVENTs supported by this detector.
+Pointer to an array of [DETECTIONEVENT](ns-eventdetectoroemadapter-detectionevent.md)s supported by this detector.

-### -param NumEvents
+### -param NumEvents -*Out*
-*Out*

-Pointer to the number of DETECTIONEVENTs in the array.
+Pointer to the number of [DETECTIONEVENT](ns-eventdetectoroemadapter-detectionevent.md)s in the array.

 ## -returns